JarnaChao09/Koffect/CS5001/CS5001FinalReport.md

 ## Budget

 There have not been any monetary expenses tied to this project and are none planned for the future.
-All software created and utilized is open-source and free-to-use (follwing the license).
+All software created and utilized is open-source and free-to-use (following respective licensing).

 ## Appendix